 How much did Despacito make on Youtube?

 The song currently ranks second on YouTube with 7.3 billion streams.
-And it has 1.1 billion streams on Spotify with an average of 19.2 million listeners.
+Despacito on Spotify has 1.1 billion streams with an average of 19.2 million listeners.
 Back then, the original version had 956.1 million streams on Spotify, while the Justin Bieber remix had 1.2 billion.

 On average, YouTube pays out significantly less than Spotify and other streaming services.
 The reason for this is because YouTube shares ad revenue instead of paying per stream.
 Therefore, despite having more plays on YouTube, the song has earned more on average from other platforms.